Gen Z Financial Habits: Spending and Saving Stats

 Financial concerns they worry about the most

-The most common thing that Gen Zers said they worry about when it comes to their finances is saving money, with 29.5% saying this is what worries them the most.
-This was followed by household bills which a quarter (23.1%) said they worried about the most in relation to money.
+The most common thing that Gen Zers said they worry about when it comes to their finances is healthcare and medical bills, with 51.7% saying this is what worries them the most.
+This was followed by household bills, which half of Gen Z respondents (50.3%) said they worried about the most in relation to money.

 Household bills |